univention/univention-corporate-server/doc/manual/domain-ldap/domain-join.rst

 Domain join using the system preferences GUI
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-In the System Preferences via the :guilabel:`Users & Groups`
+In the System Preferences via the :guilabel:`Users & Groups` entry, the
-entry, the :guilabel:`Login menu` can be reached.
-After
+:guilabel:`Login menu` can be reached.
+After authenticating by clicking on the
-authenticating by clicking on the lock in the lower left corner and
-providing credentials of a local *Administrator* account, the
+lock in the lower left corner and providing credentials of a local
-:guilabel:`Network Account Server: Join` button needs to be
+*Administrator* account, the :guilabel:`Network Account Server: Join` button
-clicked.
-From that menu it is possible to open the :guilabel:`Directory
+needs to be clicked.
+From that menu it is possible to open the *Directory
-Utility`.
+Utility*.

 .. _domain-ldap-join-osx: